Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

 Our current implementation of a $\mathbb{Z}_2$-equivariant network is to take a generic (non-equivariant) U-Net and anti-symmetrize it:

 such that the resulting score function $\overline{\boldsymbol{s}}_\theta$ is odd by construction.
 This enables us to use a conventional, unrestricted implementation of a U-Net (with circularly padded convolutional layers and SiLU activation functions) to parameterize a still $\mathbb{Z}_2$-equivariant score.
 In practice, this requires twice as many score network evaluations during inference.
-In principle, such a $\mathbb{Z}_2$-equivariant U-Net can alternatively be constructed by using layers which respect this symmetry and odd activation functions, as we did in Section \ref{sec:0D_z2_symmetry}.
+Such a $\mathbb{Z}_2$-equivariant U-Net can alternatively be constructed by using layers which respect this symmetry and odd activation functions, as we did in section~\ref{sec:0D_z2_symmetry}.

 The theory also respects an important spacetime symmetry.
-Namely, in LQFT simulations, the lattices obey \emph{periodic boundary conditions} as a means of replicating an infinite spacetime continuum while avoiding edge artifacts.
-As such, respecting the toroidal boundary conditions of lattice configurations should also be taken into consideration.
-To do so, we use \emph{circular padding} in the convolutional layers of our score network.
-Our numerical experiments demonstrate that incorporating this explicitly, as opposed to using traditional padding, greatly enhances model quality.
+Namely, in LQFT simulations, the lattices obey periodic boundary conditions as a means of replicating an infinite spacetime continuum while avoiding edge artifacts.
+To take periodic boundary conditions into account, we use circular padding in the convolutional layers of our score network.
+Our numerical experiments demonstrate that incorporating this explicitly, as opposed to using traditional padding, enhances model quality.